htcondor/htcondor/docs/classad-attributes/daemon-core-statistics-attributes.rst

     :index:`DebugOuts<single: DebugOuts; ClassAd statistics attribute>` ``DebugOuts``:
-    This attribute is the count of debugging messages printed to the daemon’s debug log, such as the ScheddLog.
+    This attribute is the count of debugging messages printed to the daemon's debug log, such as the ScheddLog.
 There is a moderate cost to writing these logging messages, if the debug level is very high for an active daemon, the logging will slow performance.
 The corresponding attribute RecentDebugOuts is the count of the messages